dqminh2810/live-camera-py/README.md

 # Live camera py
-Live camera build by Flask and hosted by Gunicorn
+Live camera developed with picamera2 module & Flask, hosted by Gunicorn, expose to Internet by Cloudflare

 ## Requirements
 ### Software